HERITAGE FOODS USA

 the unnecessary complexities of packaging or marketing.
 They are

 also committed to the conservation of resources, both natural resources

 like the land and water, and societal resources like the families

 Heritage Foods believes in respecting the traditions of our past.
 Our meats and poultry are raised on pasture and are not fed antibiotics and animal by-products.
 Our fish are harvested in ways that do not harm the environment.
 We are searching for sources of organic feed.

-Our pork farmers are Certified Humane and our poultry farmers are certified by the Animal Welfare Institute.
-Please visit their sites for more information on their rigorous protocols: www.certifiedhumane.com and www.awionline.org.
+Our pork farmers are Certified Humane.
+Please visit their site for more information on their rigorous protocols: www.certifiedhumane.com.

 Our value added products are made in small batches by independent, farmers and businesses.